federicomor/progetto-bayesian/README.md

 	+ variable selection ( different for every model but summerized in 1)

 3. Model choice
 	- 3.1. model comparison with the metrics used
 	- 3.2. why model X is the "best"
 	- CV (?), MSE, ARI  and other metrics used to compare the models
 4. Analysis of the results
 	- 4.1.
 How do we interpret the model?
 Why some covariates seem more important than others?
-	- 4.2.
-Does our results conflict with the ones of the literature?
+(Ettore)
-5. Conclusion
+5. Conclusion (Ettore)
-6. Further Developments
+6. Further Developments (Ettore)
 	- 6.1. model averaging Package‘AICcmodavg’
 	- 6.2.  weekend-weekday division
 	- 6.3. prior dall'anno precedente
 7. Appendix
 	- plot librairies, animations, html...
+(Ettore)
 	-
 link